DataDog/dd-trace-cpp/doc/sampling-delegation.md

 about the decision.
 If `sent_response_header` is true, then the trace segment can be fairly confident that the client will receive the sampling decision.

+### `bool Span::expecting_delegated_sampling_decision_`
+In addition to the state maintained in `TraceSegment`, `Span` also has a sampling delegation related `bool`.
+See [span.h][5].

+When sampling delegation is requested for an injected `Span`, that span remembers that it injected the `X-Datadog-Delegate-Trace-Sampling` header.

+Later, when the corresponding response is examined, the `Span` knows whether to expect the `X-Datadog-Trace-Sampling-Decision` response header to be present.

+`bool Span::expecting_delegated_sampling_decision_` prevents a `Span` from interpreting an `X-Datadog-Trace-Sampling-Decision` response header when none was requested.

 ## Reading and Writing Responses
 Distributed tracing typically does not involve RPC _responses_.
 When a service X makes an HTTP/gRPC/etc. request to another service Y, X injects information